Pregnancy and Postnatal Supplements: An Evidence Based Guide

 Do I need vitamin D while pregnant?

 Yes.
 The NHS recommends all pregnant women take at least 400IU (10 micrograms) of vitamin D daily, particularly during autumn and winter.
-The MAVIDOS trial of 1,082 UK pregnant women found that 1,000IU daily from 14 weeks gestation led to 83% of women achieving sufficient vitamin D levels compared to 36% on placebo.
-At the four-year follow-up, children of supplemented mothers showed significant improvements in bone mineral density.
+The MAVIDOS trial of 1,082 UK pregnant women found that 1,000IU daily from 14 weeks gestation led to 83% of women achieving sufficient vitamin D levels compared to 36% on placebo, and at four-year follow-up children of supplemented mothers showed significant improvements in bone mineral density.
 Women with darker skin or limited sun exposure may need supplementation year-round.

 What supplements should I take after giving birth?

 After giving birth, the priority supplements depend on your individual circumstances.
-If you experienced significant blood loss, ask for a blood test and supplement iron if deficient.
-Continue vitamin D supplementation throughout breastfeeding, as your baby's vitamin D intake depends on your levels.
-Omega-3 may support mood during the postnatal period, with EPA-rich formulations showing the most consistent results in small trials.
-Vegetarian and vegan mothers should continue B12 supplementation.
+If you experienced significant blood loss, ask for a blood test and supplement iron if deficient, and continue vitamin D supplementation throughout breastfeeding because your baby's vitamin D intake depends on your levels.
+Omega-3 may support mood with EPA-rich formulations showing the most consistent results, and vegetarian and vegan mothers should continue B12 supplementation.

 Can probiotics during pregnancy prevent eczema in babies?

-A meta-analysis of 29 randomised controlled trials found that maternal probiotic supplementation during the last trimester reduced infant eczema risk by 29% (relative risk 0.71).
-Mixed probiotic strains showed an even greater 46% reduction.
+A meta-analysis of 29 randomised controlled trials found that maternal probiotic supplementation during the last trimester reduced infant eczema risk by 29% (relative risk 0.71), and mixed probiotic strains showed an even greater 46% reduction.
 However, this evidence is rated as low quality due to risk of bias and inconsistency across trials.
 Probiotics may be worth considering in the third trimester if there is a family history of allergic conditions, but discuss specific strains and timing with your midwife.